5l1v3r1/rootphisher/README.md

 Server
  First we need:

    Any HTTP Server
     MySQL

    Upload the server files to the HTTP Server.
-Create a database (Eg.: rootphisher).
-Edit the mysql server parameters in the file db.inc.php.
+Create a database Edit the mysql server parameters in the file db.inc.php.
    Then import the rootphisher.sql file (Server/db/rootphisher.sql) in the database via MySQL or PHPMyAdmin.
    Now the server is ready.
 Now you can login with the default credentials (admin:admin).

 # How can I create a DB?